open-telemetry/community/guides/contributor/donations.md

    considering alternatives, the GC should consider at least the CNCF ecosystem, and may also consider other well-known open source projects or alternatives proposed by the community.
-3. If a donation proposal passes the initial GC screening, the Technical Committee (TC) will conduct due diligence to determine if the proposed donation can be effectively integrated into the OpenTelemetry project in a way that meets the quality, security, and privacy standards of the project without violating stable specification or OpenTelemetry Enhancement Proposals (OTEPs).
+3. If a donation proposal passes the initial GC screening, the TC will conduct due diligence to determine if the proposed donation can be effectively integrated into the OpenTelemetry project in a way that meets the quality, security, and privacy standards of the project without violating stable specification or OpenTelemetry Enhancement Proposals (OTEPs).